Unity-Technologies/DOTS-training-samples/README.md

    <summary><strong>Bucket Brigade</strong>: Firefighters pass buckets along a chain to extinguish a fire.<br><i>Click here for details</i></summary>

    <ul>
 <li>Each cell of the grid has a temperature from 0.0 to 1.0.
 Cells above 0.2 are on fire and transmit heat to their neighbors.
 The color and height of a fire cell reflects its temperature.
-(For visual effect, a fire cell's height randomly oscilates a small amount, but this does not reflect its actual temperature.)</li>
+(For visual effect, a fire cell's height randomly oscillates a small amount, but this does not reflect its actual temperature.)</li>
 <li>On start, a few random cells are on fire.
 Buckets are randomly placed around the field.</li>
 <li>Workers are grouped into teams.
 Each team picks the closest cell on fire and forms two lines from the fire to the nearest water (blue cells outside the field).
 One line passes full buckets; the other passes empty buckets.</li>
 <li>Each team has a bucket fetcher, who retrieves the nearest bucket, walks it to the water at the end of the line, fills the bucket, and then drops it.</li>
 <li>Workers in the 'pass full' line look for full buckets on the ground within a small radius.
 When found, they walk over, pick up the bucket, carry it to the next worker up the line, and drop it.
 The last worker in the 'pass full' line empties the bucket on the fire (lowering the temperature of that cell and its eight surrounding cells to zero).
 Workers move slower while carrying a full bucket.</li>
-<li>Workers in the 'pass empty' line behave the same but only carry empty buckets.
-The last worker in the 'pass empty' line will fill the bucket in the nearest water.</li>
+<li>Workers in the 'pass empty' line behave the same but only carry empty buckets.</li>
 <li>Every frame, a team will reposition its line to the fire cell closest to its current water source.</li>
 <li>When a team's water source is exhausted, it repositions the line to the next closest water.</li>
 <li>When repositioning, a worker will not resume its normal behavior until it has reached its new position.</li>